Student Resources

 TRIO Student Support Services Program

 The TRIO Student Support Services program offers academic and social support to ensure that program participants succeed at New Mexico State University.
 TRIO SSS uses a holistic approach in providing essential services to participants.
 Services include tutoring, mentoring, and strategies to assist participants in reaching their academic potential.
-Tutors and Mentors are certified by the College Reading and Learning Association and assist participants with tutoring, developing study strategies, adjusting to college, learning and using campus resources, developing effective study skills, accessing financial aid, using academic peer pre-advising, staying motivated and dealing with personal issues associated with college.
+Tutors and Mentors are certified by the College Reading and Learning Association and offer services such as tutoring, developing study strategies, adjusting to college, learning and using campus resources, developing effective study skills, accessing financial aid, using academic peer pre-advising, staying motivated and dealing with personal issues associated with college.

 Undergraduate Research Programs

-New Mexico State University has a variety of faculty-mentored undergraduate research opportunities through which students demonstrate knowledge gained within the classroom and apply it to scholarly research projects.
-As a part of the curriculum, students may work individually with a faculty member on an independent study project or Honors capstone project; in some majors, course-based undergraduate research experience courses, or CURE courses, prepare students for advanced research projects.
-Undergraduate students seeking guidance on how to engage with the research, scholarship, and creative work of the university are encouraged to contact the Center for Undergraduate Research and Creativity at https://honors.nmsu.edu/curca.html.
+New Mexico State University hosts a variety of faculty-mentored undergraduate research opportunities through which students demonstrate knowledge gained in the classroom and apply it to scholarly research projects.
+As a part of the curriculum, students may work individually with a faculty member on an independent study project or Honors capstone project.
+In some majors, course-based undergraduate research experience courses, or CURE courses, prepare students for advanced research projects.

 The following NMSU programs engage undergraduates in faculty-mentored research: